coreboot/coreboot/Documentation/mainboard/supermicro/x10slm-f.md

 ## Known issues

-- The x8 PCIe slots do not work, as the Haswell code is missing support.
-  The code to support it has been written, but it still needs to be reviewed and merged.

 - Broadwell CPUs are not supported.
 They might work with minimal changes to the code, but this has not been tested.